 - Current enrollment in an APA-accredited (or CPA-accredited) doctoral program in counseling or clinical psychology.

-- Successful completion of doctoral comprehensive exams.
+- Successful completion of doctoral comprehensive or qualifying exams.

 - Approval by the academic training program verifying readiness for internship.